runekn/vs_rkn_gridlesscrafting/README.md

 ## Major release changelog

 * 0.2.0: Added grid to crafting surface.
 Added new recipe selection UI.
 Recipes are now scanned on client instead of server.
 Tools are no longer ignored during recipe scan.
+Ability to take back ingredients.
 * 0.1.0: Initial pre-release